-Leith Hall may be a little further west than the NTS's other properties in Aberdeenshire, and it may lack the magic word "castle" in its title (as does one of the others).
-But Leith Hall really is a gem, and anyone in the North East interested in historical buildings, gardens, or ancient monuments should make a point of visiting.
-Though before doing so, check the opening times shown on the right, which are more restricted than most NTS properties.
+Leith Hall may be a little further west than the NTS's other properties in Aberdeenshire, and it may lack the magic word "castle" in its title.
+But Leith Hall really is a gem, and anyone in the North-East interested in historical buildings, gardens, or ancient monuments should make a point of visiting.

 A visit to Leith Hall offers three main elements.
 Most obvious is the hall itself.
 This started life as a tower house built in about 1650 and continuously developed over the following centuries.
 It remained home to the Leith and Leith-Hay families until gifted to the NTS in 1945.
 Surrounding Leith Hall are 286 acres of grounds.
 These extend to include open parkland and wooded areas, plus a landscaped pond, a churchyard and extensive gardens.